JDaveWallis/SamsungDeviceDataAnalysis/README.md

 This repository provides a codebook, R script and resultant tidy data set of selected device performance data for the Samsung Galaxy S Smartphone.
 Developed as course project for Johns Hopkins "Getting and Cleaning Data" course, through Coursera.
 (Dave Wallis - 19 November 2015)

-The "run_analysis.R" script contains significant in-line comments describing the activities being performed by the script.
+The [run_analysis.R](https://github.com/JDaveWallis/SamsungDeviceDataAnalysis/blob/master/run_analysis.R) script contains significant in-line comments describing the activities being performed by the script.
 The text below summarizes those basic steps:

 * Reads in the master data for Activties and Variables to get those object types/descriptions.
 * Reads in the raw Observation data files associated to Subjects, Activities and Variables for both the training and test populations.